-The Board recognizes that the efficient and safe operation of the district's facilities is an essential dimension of educational programs.
+The Board of Education recognizes that the efficient and safe operation of the Richmond School District's facilities is an essential dimension of educational programs.
 The Board supports standards of operations which will allow the schools and community to take maximum advantage of available district buildings and sites.